tomasstolker/ARTES/docs/input.rst

         $ ulimit -s unlimited

-   6. opacity_isotropic: Isotropic scattering phase function.
+   6. **opacity_isotropic** - Isotropic scattering phase function.

-All opacity FITS files should be located in the opacity folder.
+All opacity FITS files should be located in the *opacity* folder.